visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 :menuselection:`Controls --> Color table ...` .
 There, enter a name for the
 color table in the **Name** text box.
 Lets say it is named ``my8colors``.
-Clicking the **New** button adds the named table to the list of color tables, copying the settings of the currently active color table.
+Clicking the **New** button adds the named table to the list of color tables, copying the settings of the default color table.
 For the example above, we wan the **Number of colors** to be set to 8 and the **Color table type** to be **Continuous**.
 To create a file for this color table that can be edited with a text editor, it needs to be exported by